fenix1851/mango_chat/readme.md

 2. Launch docker-compose up --build -d
 3. Go to http://localhost:5000/docs to see the API documentation
 4. For using socketIO, go to http://localhost:5000/ws/socket.io/
-4.1 If you using postman, add new SocketIO request and set the Handshale path from /socket.io to /ws/socket.io
+4.1 If you using postman, add new SocketIO request and set the handshake path from /socket.io to /ws/socket.io
-5. Create user and get access token from /auth/refresh endpoint
+5. Create user and get access token from /auth/refresh endpoint.
+You must paste photo as base64 string, so you can use /user/photo_to_base64 endpoint to convert your photo to base64 string.
+*be careful with pasing base64 string, it must be with one double quote*
+*also don't upload big files, you got too big string.*
 6. To access socketIO you should add auth header with access token
 7. For creating chat send **create_chat** event with json:
 ```json
 {